What Videos Should You Make For Your Business?

-Second, you’re demonstrating your expertise and authority in an obvious way, without ever once having to call yourself “an expert.”
+When you create an educational video, you’re demonstrating your expertise and authority in an obvious way, without ever once having to call yourself “an expert.”
 Showing that expertise enhances the customer’s trust in you and your brand much more powerfully than simply announcing it ever could.

 One great way to start with educational marketing videos is to create a video buyer’s guide related to your niche.
 Aim this video at customers who are just starting the “buyer’s journey” by evaluating various options.

 A whiteboard video is another example of an educational video that can help demonstrate and expound on complex subjects.
 Use the whiteboard animation style approach to explain difficult concepts visually.

 A variation on the educational video, the thought leadership video is a way to boost your brand’s standing in your niche by demonstrating the ability to literally be a leader in your field.
 TED and TEDx talks videos is another example of thought leadership videos.

 These videos are best aimed at conference keynote speeches, presentations, and seminars.
 You’re not limited to creating one style of video.
 You can use a live video recording or animation — though the later tends to be more cost effective.
 Another simple way to make a thought-leadership video for your brand is to pick one of your past, popular blog posts and then record yourself (or someone else) narrating that post.
 Pair that narration soundtrack with a screencast of images, screenshots, and graphics tied together into video format.